onap/policy-parent/docs/development/devtools/xacml-s3p.rst

 Summary
 =======

-The Performance test was executed, and the result analyzed, via:
+The Performance test was executed, and the result analysed, via:

 .. code-block:: bash